OnelioViera/flask-survey/README.md

 A better approach is to use the session to store response information, so that’s what we’d like to do next.
 If you haven’t learned about the session yet, move on to step 9 and come back to this later.

 To begin, modify your start page so that clicking on the button fires off a POST request to a new route that will set session[“responses”] to an empty list.
 The view function should then redirect you to the start of the survey.
 (This will also take care of the issue mentioned at the end of Step Six.)
-Then, modify your code so that you reference the session when you’re trying to edit the list of responses.
+Then, modify your code so that you reference the session when you’re trying to edit the list of responses.# flask-survey